 Android launchers are an integral part of our software experience with smartphones.
 Most stock launchers come with a home screen and app drawer, with some launchers going with a feed for news and important events to the left of the home screen.
-If you take a look at your home screen right now, chances are it is a disarray of poorly organized folders, widgets, and apps that make it impossible to achieve even a simple task.
+If you look at your home screen right now, chances are it is a disarray of poorly organized folders, widgets, and apps that make it impossible to achieve even a simple task.
 Here is where minimalist Android launchers come to the rescue.

 The Best Minimalist Android Launchers in 2021